Location, Location, Location…

 For the Best Burger Initiative, we may have had the wrong dish (especially Big Swiss).
 As for decoration, dedication, creativity, and personality; the Muss & Turner’s Restaurant really brought its “A” game.

-We are more than pleased with our experience and we consider this location a “top-notch” setting for formal, or even casual, meetings; especially if you want to leave a lasting impression on patrons.
+We are more than pleased with our experience and we consider this location a “top-notch” setting for formal, or even casual, meetings; especially if you want to leave a lasting impression.